brianleroux/xui/README.md

 To build xui: run _rake_ in the shell of your choice from the root of the project directory.
 (This requires Ruby.)
 There are other tasks for code minification, running the specs and generating docs.
 Run `rake -T` to see them all.

-Check out the _example directory_ for a comprehensive example application.
-Specs are in the _spec directory_.
+Check out the _example_ directory for a comprehensive example application.
+Specs are in the _spec_ directory.

 API Documentation
 ===

 Welcome the XUI documentation.
 This is generated from inline documentation in the xui javascript source.

-// merges sub lib objects
-// adds the xui system as x$ to the current window

 Dom